 Results of all submissions are usually sent to the ORS by the granting agency or association.
 ORS then communicates the results to the applicants.

 For tri-council awards, the funder notifies Research Accounting directly of the award details.
 For most other funders, ORS informs Research Accounting of the award and a cost centre is set up by Research Accounting who requires authorization from the ORS.
-Should a notice regarding the decision of a grant application go directly to the PI, a copy must be sent to the ORS as soon as possible to ensure timely access to the funds.
+Should a notice regarding the decision of a grant application go directly to the researcher, a copy must be sent to the ORS as soon as possible to ensure timely access to the funds.

 ORS can assist with the transfer of tri-council funds, both for York researchers who are the PIs on a tri-council grant and who want to transfer funds to their co-applicants at other institutions and for York researchers who are co-applicants on tri-council grants held by their colleagues at other institutions who will be receiving transfers of funds.